In my last post about Story Structure, I talked about the six main elements or structural points I use on Freytag’s Pyramid.

 This is just the way I use these points.
 There are many other ways to get from A to B as far as plot and structure and lots of different people use the structural points in lots of different ways and have their own definitions for what is supposed to happen within each of them.

-As usual, thanks for reading!
+As always, thanks so much for reading!